Foraminal stenosis overview

 Although the term “foraminal stenosis” can be confusing when you first hear it, it’s easy to understand when the parts are explained individually.
 The term “stenosis” refers to a narrowing, while “foraminal” refers to the open spaces on either side of the spinal column through which spinal nerves travel as they branch off the spinal cord.
 The narrowing of major nerve passageways can compress those nerves, causing pain and interruption of important nerve functions.
 To learn about the causes of this condition and the treatment methods available, read the following article.

-What causes of foraminal stenosis?
+What causes foraminal stenosis?

 Although most cases of foraminal stenosis are not urgent, they certainly warrant examination and treatment.
 Most conservative treatment options offer little relief from severe symptoms.
-Behavioral changes (change of diet, exercise, etc.) and nonsurgical treatments like medication and physical therapy sometimes provide sufficient relief, but a high percentage of patients continue to experience symptoms.
+Nonsurgical treatments like pain medication and physical therapy sometimes provide sufficient relief, but a high percentage of patients continue to experience symptoms.

 If you experience severe foraminal stenosis symptoms and your doctor has determined that surgery is the recommended treatment, contact Laser Spine Institute.
 We are the leader in minimally invasive spine surgery designed to treat degenerative spine conditions without the high risks of infection and complication compared to traditional open back surgery.^

 Our minimally invasive decompression and stabilization procedures are performed on an outpatient basis and do not require a lengthy recovery^ or unnecessary muscle tearing.
 Reach out to us today and ask us for a free MRI review* to determine if you are a candidate for one of our foraminal stenosis procedures.
 We can help guide you on your road to recovery.